Health in North Korea: Health status

 In 2010, Amnesty International and the World Health Organization made wildly varying claims on the state of the North Korean healthcare system.
-Amnesty International, citing interviews with 40 North Korean defectors and foreign healthcare workers, painted a grim picture of the North Korean healthcare system as one with "barely functioning hospitals."
+Amnesty International, citing interviews with 40 North Korean defectors and foreign healthcare workers, explained the North Korean healthcare system as one with "barely functioning hospitals."
 It described hospitals that operate without heating or electricity and shortages of medicines and medical equipment.
-It also challenged the claims that healthcare was free, claiming that according to interviews with defectors healthcare had not been free since the 1990s.
+It also challenged the claims that healthcare was free, claiming that according to interviews with defectors healthcare, had not been free since the 1990s.
 The World Health Organization (WHO) criticized the Amnesty International report as outdated and factually inaccurate, describing the healthcare system as "the envy of the developing world" while acknowledging that "challenges remained, including poor infrastructure, a lack of equipment, malnutrition and a shortage of medicines."
 The World Health Organization claimed that the report was based on a small sample of people who had left North Korea, some as far back as 2001, and did not reflect present conditions, particularly after recent improvements in the system due to a program funded by South Korea and aided by the WHO.
 Commenting on the reports, a BBC reporter said that UN agencies with aid projects in North Korea are typically reluctant to openly criticize the country for fear of jeopardizing their work there.
 Special health care is available mainly in cities, where pharmacies are also common.
 Essential medicines are also well available.
 There are hospitals attached to factories and mines.